acollign/netrunner-wiki/Feature-idea:-Tournament-functionality.md

 ## Features
 * Creation of a number of tables by the TO
-* Results from the games are directly sent to the TO
+* Results from the games are sent directly to the TO
-* Players can ask for a Judge, which sends a request to the TO and whoever is entered as Judge
+* Players can ask for a judge, which sends a request to the TO and whoever is entered as judge